Rajeev-SG/llm-assisted-coding/cascade-prompting-guide.md

 >3.
 Documentation of ALL errors and fixes in CHANGELOG.md
 >4.
 The updating of BUGS.md with all issues and warnings
 >5.
 Verification all directories and files exist
 >6.
-The updating of README.md to reflect current project state
+The updating of README.md to reflect current project state including successfully implemented features
 >7.
 Testing procedures
+>8.
+Project Context: (e.g.'You are assisting with development on {project_name}, a {project_description}.
+Before proceeding, analyze the following documentation to understand the project:
+>README Location: {readme_path}
+>CHANGELOG Location: {changelog_path}
+>BUGS Location: {bugs_path}
+>9.
+Development Guidelines: Code Preservation, Maintain existing UI layout and styling exactly as is, Do not modify working code unless specifically required, Preserve all existing functionality, Keep current component structure intact
+>10.
+Feature Implementation: Add only features explicitly requested, Implement changes incrementally, one at a time

 ## Additional Improvements and Considerations